The Affordable Care Act

 Linear and Logistic Regression

 Linear and Logistic Regression are popular techniques in the field of statistics and machine learning used for different types of tasks.
-Linear regression is used to study the relationship between two continuous variables and assumes that assumes that a linear relationship between the independent variable(s) and the dependent variable.
-It also assumes that the differences between […]
+It studies the relationship between two continuous variables.
+Linear regression’s assumption is that a linear relationship exists between the independent variable(s) and the dependent variable.
+Also, there is an assumption that the differences between […]

 Read More